Alex Ciabattoni

-Alexandra Antonietta Ciabattoni (born 1 June 1994) is an Australian former professional basketball player and current coach of the South West Slammers of the NBL1 West.
+Alexandra Antonietta Ciabattoni (born 1 June 1994) is an Australian-Italian professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
+She played college basketball for the Newman Jets before beginning her career in the WNBL in 2015.

 Early life

-Ciabattoni was born and raised in Adelaide, South Australia.
-She attended Mary MacKillop College in the suburb of Kensington and played basketball in the Central ABL for the Southern Tigers and South Adelaide Panthers between 2010 and 2013.
+Ciabattoni was born in Adelaide, South Australia, where she attended Mary MacKillop College and played in the Central ABL for the Southern Tigers (2010–12) and South Adelaide Panthers (2013).

 College career

-In 2012, Ciabattoni moved to the United States to play college basketball for Newman University in Wichita, Kansas.
+In 2012, Ciabattoni moved to the United States to play college basketball for Newman University.
 As a freshman in 2012–13, she was named to the All-Heartland Conference First Team and received Heartland Conference Freshman of the Year honours.
 She averaged team highs in points (13.7) and rebounds (7.8) per game.

-As a sophomore at Newman in 2013–14, Ciabattoni was named to the Heartland Conference Women's Basketball All-Tournament Team.
-Along with being All-Tournament, Ciabattoni was the Heartland Conference Player of the Year, All-Heartland Conference First Team and a three-time Heartland Conference Player of the Week.
+As a sophomore at Newman in 2013–14, Ciabattoni was named the Heartland Conference Player of the Year and All-Heartland Conference First Team.
 She averaged a league-best 20.3 points and shot a league-best 59.5 percent (sixth highest total in the NCAA).
+She was also named to the Heartland Conference All-Tournament Team.
+On 15 February 2014, she scored a career-high 39 points to lead the Jets to a 80–75 win over Oklahoma Panhandle State.

-Following the 2013–14 season, Ciabattoni left Newman and signed a Grant-in-Aid offer from Stetson on 3 June 2014.
+In June 2014, Ciabattoni left Newman and signed a Grant-in-Aid offer from Stetson.
 Due to NCAA transfer regulations, she was forced to redshirt the 2014–15 season.
 While she was unable to play for Stetson, she did earn Atlantic Sun All-Academic Team honors for the 2014–15 season.